danilvpetrov/weathersource/README.md

   data from [Dark Sky API](https://darksky.net/dev/docs).
 Must be specified.

 - **WEATHER_LOC_LATITUDE** - The latitude of the geographical location of the weather forecast.
-Must be in the float point format, e.g. `-153.5689`.
-Must be specified.
+This variable is mandatory and must be specified as decimal fraction, e.g. `-153.5689`.

 - **WEATHER_LOC_LONGITUDE** - The longitude of the geographical location of the weather forecast.
-Must be in the floating point format, e.g. `24.84348`.
-Must be specified.
+This variable is mandatory and must be specified as decimal fraction, e.g. `24.84348`.

 - **WEATHER_UPDATE_INTERVAL** - The time interval to download forecast data from [Dark Sky API](https://darksky.net/dev/docs).
 Must be in the format that [`time.ParseDuration()`](https://golang.org/pkg/time/#ParseDuration) function understands.
-If not specified, defaults to 5 minutes.
+If not specified, it defaults to 5 minutes.

 - **WEATHER_DB_DSN** - The DSN of the MySQL database to persist (cache) all weather forecast data.
 Must be specified.

 - **WEATHER_GRPC_PORT** - The port number to expose gRPC service on.
-If not specified, defaults to `8081`.
+If not specified, it defaults to `8081`.

 - **WEATHER_HTTP_PORT** - The port number to expose HTTP server on (Web UI/API).
-  If not specified, defaults to `8080`.
+  If not specified, it defaults to `8080`.